blieque/dotfiles/README.md

     * `.gvimrc` is less impressive.
 It loads a session file if it finds one, and sets the font to Terminus at 9 pt.
 It also includes some key mappings that aren't possible in terminal Vim sue to the way modifiers are handled.
 Place this file in your home directory (`~`) to use.

+    * `.bashrc` is a configuration script for Bash.
+The `PS1` is just about the only exciting part.

     * `.zshrc` is a configuration script for Zsh, a great alternative to the usual Bash shell.
 The script makes tab completion significantly better and loads `powerline-shell`.
 Place this file in your home directory (`~`) to use.

     * `.shell-aliases` is a collection of handy aliases for commands that will work with Bash and Zsh, and likely some other shells too.
 To use it globally (with all users), rename it to `shell-aliases`, place it in `/etc`, and add `source /etc/shell-aliases` to `/etc/profile`.
 You'll need root permissions to do this, mind.